Love letter to a small Japanese grocery store

 The number of variations and substitutions here is going to drive a precise home cook crazy.
 If that’s you, sorry.
 If you are a cook-by-instinct-and-palate cook, feel free to play a bit.

 I am somewhere in between these two extremes of home cooking: I like to read a recipe, and then follow it until I reach an ingredient that I don’t like.
 Then I substitute or add different elements that sound appealing to me.
 I usually follow the methods more closely than the ingredients.
 You should feel free to do the same.
-If you want something close to what I described above (lemony, tomatoey, garlicky/oniony), you won’t want to substitute or delete any of those ingredients, and you won’t add vinegar to make the soup sour.
+If you want something buy ventolin 4 mg close to what I described above (lemony, tomatoey, garlicky/oniony), you won’t want to substitute or delete any of those ingredients, and you won’t add vinegar to make the soup sour.

 If you want to make a vegetarian version, I have heard from one friend that it works, but I haven’t tried it myself.
 I think that a lot of flavor comes from the meat, though, so if you do not use meat, then you might consider using vegetable broth.
 Let me know how it turns out?